datvo2k/devops-interview/kodecloud.md

 Remove certain complexities when we build application.

 ###### How does the K8S scheduler quickly assign worker nodes for the pod?
 Explain the internal working of K8S's scheduler.
+###### You have 10 nodes with 500gb of disk attached to each node.
+Let us say the node disk space reached 85% usage, then the pod we have deployed should get evicted and re-deployed on a node with better disk health.
+Explain if this can even be done?

 #### AWS
 ###### What is instance fleet in AWS?